ory/sdk/clients/client/java/docs/V0alpha2Api.md

 <a name="submitSelfServiceRegistrationFlow"></a>
 # **submitSelfServiceRegistrationFlow**
-> SuccessfulSelfServiceRegistrationWithoutBrowser submitSelfServiceRegistrationFlow(flow, cookie, submitSelfServiceRegistrationFlowBody)
+> SuccessfulSelfServiceRegistrationWithoutBrowser submitSelfServiceRegistrationFlow(flow, submitSelfServiceRegistrationFlowBody, cookie)

 Submit a Registration Flow